Learn what a 3(21) investment fiduciary can—and can’t—do to help manage your small business retirement savings plan.

 When employees invest in a retirement savings plan, they’re placing their trust in the people sponsoring and managing that plan.
 First and foremost, they trust that the person setting up the plan and selecting investment options is acting in the employees’ interests—not their own.
 But what’s to stop someone from abusing that trust?
 To answer that question, Congress passed ERISA in 1974.

 ERISA spells out clear rules to make sure that people setting up and managing retirement plans are behaving appropriately.
-And it defines the person who is responsible for making sure that the plan follows ERISA rules: the fiduciary.
+It also defines the person who is responsible for making sure that the plan follows ERISA rules: the fiduciary.
 What you might not realize, however, is that if you haven’t hired someone to act as investment fiduciary for your retirement plan, then the person who bears that fiduciary responsibility is you.

-Acting as the fiduciary for a retirement plan can carry significant administrative obligations, as well as legal liability if the plan doesn’t follow all ERISA rules.
+Acting as the fiduciary for a retirement plan can carry significant administrative obligations as well as legal liability if the plan doesn’t follow all ERISA rules.
 Today, more small businesses are taking the simplest, safest approach: delegating the investment fiduciary role to a third party.

 ERISA defines different types of investment fiduciaries, but the two most common are 3(38) and 3(21).
 (The numbers come from the different sections of the ERISA law that defines those roles.)
 The difference between those two types of investment fiduciaries boils down to the amount of control (and liability) they have over the plan.

 If you want to offload almost all fiduciary responsibilities for your plan, you want a 3(38) investment fiduciary.
 In this scenario, the 3(38) investment fiduciary formally takes on the role of fiduciary for your retirement plan.
 They build the investment lineup.
 They continually monitor the plan to make sure it meets or exceeds ERISA guidelines.
-And, they maintain investment fiduciary liability insurance over the plan.
+In addition, they maintain investment fiduciary liability insurance over the plan.
 If a lawsuit ever arises, they bear the legal liability—not you or your business.

 If you think a 3(38) investment fiduciary makes the most sense for your business, Ubiquity can help.
-We offer simple, low-fee 401(k) plans with built-in 3(38) investment fiduciary services through our partner, Counsel Trust.
+We offer simple, low fee 401(k) plans with built-in 3(38) investment fiduciary services through our partner, Counsel Trust.
 You can learn more about them here.

 With a 3(38) investment fiduciary, the business owner or plan sponsor can’t make any decisions about investment lineups or other details of the retirement plan—the 3(38) investment fiduciary handles everything.
 Some business owners, however, want to have more say in those choices.
 If that sounds like you, then you may want to consider a 3(21) investment fiduciary—also called a limited scope 3(21) fiduciary, or just a 3(21) advisor.